steve3d/LosslessMusic/README.md

 #

-LosslessMusic switches your current audio device's sample rate to match the currently playing lossless song on your Apple Music app, automatically.
+LosslessMusic switches your current audio device's sample rate to match the currently playing lossless music on your Apple Music app, automatically.

 Let's say if the next song that you are playing, is a Hi-Res Lossless track with a sample rate of 192kHz, LosslessMusic will switch your device to that sample rate as soon as possible.

 The opposite happens, when the next track happens to have a lower sample rate.

-Note, some DAC on MacOS 15.4(Sequoa) might missing the 16bit depths, but CoreAudio use zero-padding, so playing 16bit files with 24bit is still bit-perfect.
+Note, some DAC on MacOS 15.4 (Sequoa) or later might missing the 16bit depths, but CoreAudio use zero-padding, so playing 16bit files with 24bit is still bit-perfect.

 ## Installation
 Drag the app to your Applications folder.
 If you wish to have it running when logging in, you should be able to add LosslessMusic in System Settings: